ENCCS/cmake-workshop/content/probing.rst

          $ cmake --help-module CMakeCXXCompilerFlag

-   4. If the flags do work, add them to the those used to compile the executable target with |target_compile_options|.
+   #.
+If the flags do work, add them to the those used to compile the executable

-   You can download the :download:`complete, working example <code/tarballs/19_check_compiler_flag_solution.tar.bz2>`.
+      target with |target_compile_options|.

+   A working example is in the ``solution`` subfolder.

-.. exercise:: Testing runtime capabilities
+.. exercise:: Exercise 20: Testing runtime capabilities

    Testing that some features will work properly for your code requires not only compiling an object files, but also linking an executable and running it successfully.

-   1. Get the :download:`scaffold code <code/tarballs/20_check_source_runs.tar.bz2>`.
+   The scaffold code is in ``content/code/day-1/20_check_source_runs``.

-   2. Create an executable target from the source file ``use-uuid.cpp``.
+   #.
+Create an executable target from the source file ``use-uuid.cpp``.
-   3. Add a check that linking against the library produces working executables.
+   #.
+Add a check that linking against the library produces working executables.
       Use the following C code as test:

       .. code-block:: c